What we do

 Promoting Medicines for Children

-If you would like to help share information about the Medicines for Children’s website so that other parents and families can find out about it, please follow the links below to download a flyer or poster to put up in community centres to help promote Medicines for Children.
+If you would like to help share information about the Medicines for Children’s website so that other parents and families can find out about it, please follow the links below to download and print a poster to put up in your local community centre to help promote Medicines for Children.